-Sanders focusing on ‘Medicare for All’ in South Carolina
+Sanders: Medicare for All means more taxes, better coverage

 FLORENCE, S.C.
-(AP) — Health care is the focus of Democratic presidential hopeful Bernie Sanders’ second day of campaigning in the critical early-voting state of South Carolina, where lack of Medicaid expansion has left thousands unable to obtain health coverage.
+(AP) — Health care was the focus of Democratic presidential hopeful Bernie Sanders’ second day of campaigning in pivotal early-voting South Carolina, where lack of Medicaid expansion has left thousands unable to obtain health coverage.

-The Vermont senator is in Florence on Friday for a town hall meeting on “Medicare for All .”
-His signature proposal, relaunched in the Senate earlier this year, would replace job-based and individual private health insurance with a government-run plan that guarantees coverage for all with no premiums, deductibles and only minimal copays for certain services.
+The Vermont senator focused on “Medicare for All,” his signature proposal replacing job-based and individual private health insurance with a government-run plan that guarantees coverage for all with no premiums, deductibles and only minimal copays for certain services.

+“While this health care system is not working for working families, it is working for one group of people,” Sanders told a crowd of 300 on Friday.
+“The function of a rational health care system is not to make billions for insurance companies and drug companies.
+It is to provide health care to every man woman and child as a human right.”

 Health care and how to reform the nation’s system is a critical debate among the candidates vying for the Democratic nomination.
 It’s under intense focus in states like South Carolina, home to the first-in-the-South 2020 primary, which is among the Republican-led states that turned down Medicaid expansion under the Affordable Care Act.